ScottON/ScottON/_pages/contact.md

 ---
-title: Let's chat
+title: Let's Chat
 subtitle: Send me a message about your project and I'll get back to you asap!
-description: Contact me if you're looking for a freelance writer to help grow your business | Scott O'Neill – Freelance Copywriter and Content Writer
+description: Contact me if you're looking for a freelance writer to help grow your business | Scott O'Neill – Freelance Copywriter & Content Writer
 featured_image: /images/demo/contact.jpg
 ---